Amzani/apidesk-sdk-test-def/docs/models/components/listleadsresponsedataemailstype.md

 # ListLeadsResponseDataEmailsType

 Specifies the type of email address, such as 'work', 'personal', or 'other'.
-This helps categorize the email addresses for better organization and retrieval.
-The value is optional and can be a predefined string.
+This helps categorize the email for better organization and retrieval within the CRM system.

 ## Example Usage